-SETUP\FRAME\ADDRESSES ()
+SETUP\FRAME\ADDRESSES

 If defined, a C expression that produces the machine-specific code to setup the stack so that arbitrary frames can be accessed.
 For example, on the Sparc, we must flush all of the register windows to the stack before we can access arbitrary stack frames.
-This macro will seldom need to be defined.
+You will seldom need to define this macro.